oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/decompress/README.md

 ### Include Files
 The include folder is located at `%ONEAPI_ROOT%\dev-utilities\latest\include` on your development system.

-### Running Code Samples in DevCloud
+### Running Code Samples in Intel&reg; DevCloud
-If running a sample in the Intel DevCloud, remember that you must specify the type of compute node and whether to run in batch or interactive mode.
+If running a sample in the Intel&reg; DevCloud, remember that you must specify the type of compute node and whether to run in batch or interactive mode.
 Compiles to FPGA are only supported on fpga_compile nodes.
 Executing programs on FPGA hardware is only supported on fpga_runtime nodes of the appropriate type, such as fpga_runtime:arria10 or fpga_runtime:stratix10.
 Neither compiling nor executing programs on FPGA hardware are supported on the login nodes.
-For more information, see the Intel® oneAPI Base Toolkit Get Started Guide ([https://devcloud.intel.com/oneapi/documentation/base-toolkit/](https://devcloud.intel.com/oneapi/documentation/base-toolkit/)).
+For more information, see the Intel&reg; oneAPI Base Toolkit Get Started Guide ([https://devcloud.intel.com/oneapi/documentation/base-toolkit/](https://devcloud.intel.com/oneapi/documentation/base-toolkit/)).

 When compiling for FPGA hardware, it is recommended to increase the job timeout to 24h.